Can You Sleep Yourself Happier?

 - A high carbohydrate bedtime snack can be useful if you eat dinner very early.
 Focus on something small like a banana or an apple.

-- Sleep-enhancing herbs like passionflower, valerian root and hops have been shown to be effective but ensure you use a standardized form.
+- Sleep-enhancing herbs like passionflower, valerian root and hops have been shown to be effective but ensure you use a standardised form.
 A good naturopath would be able to make up a small mixture of these herbs for you to use to assess whether they are helpful.

 - Coffee has a half-life of between five and six hours, which means that the body will take between five and six hours to eliminate half of the caffeine that you consume.
 So a good rule is to stop drinking coffee at about 2 p.m. if you plan to sleep restfully from 10 p.m.